AwesomeYelim/AwesomeYelim/README.md

 ### Hi there 👋
 ### Hello, this is Yelim.
-I hope you guys enjoy my repositories 😎
+I hope you guys enjoy my projects 😎

 <br/>